AgoraIO/agora_doc_source/en-US/markdown/Flexible-Classroom/agora_class_prep.md

 Before configuring the aPaaS service, ensure that you meet the following requirements:

 - A valid Agora account with an active Agora project.
-See [Get Started with Agora](https://docs.agora.io/en/Agora%20Platform/get_appid_token?platform=All%20Platforms).
+See [Create an Agora Project](/en/Agora%20Platform/get_appid_token#create-an-agora-project).
 - Enable the Agora Interactive Whiteboard service and get the App Identifier and SDK Token of the Agora Interactive Whiteboard service.
-See [Enable and Configure Interactive Whiteboard Service](https://docs.agora.io/en/whiteboard/enable_whiteboard).
+See [Enable and Configure Interactive Whiteboard Service](/en/whiteboard/enable_whiteboard).
 - Third-party cloud storage for storing class files and recorded files in Flexible Classroom.
 Agora supports only [Amazon Simple Storage Service (Amazon S3)](https://aws.amazon.com/s3/?nc1=h_ls) now.
+- [Generate a set of Customer ID and secret](/en/Agora%20Platform/get_appid_token#generate-a-set-of-customer-id-and-secret) for Agora RESTful API access.

 ## Configure the aPaaS service